 A subscription to the paid version of a tool such as Grammarly might be in order.
 Why lose points with your clients over easily prevented errors?

 The payoff?
 The opportunity to earn as much as twenty times more in billings per client.
 From the publisher side, finding a good freelancer is a rare treasure.
-Most of my large clients started as a “small test” assignment or online writing job posting which blossomed into additional freelance work.
-It’s a great way to grow a freelance writing business.
+Most of my large clients started as a “small test” which blossomed into additional freelance work.
+It’s a great way to grow a writing business.

 That 2000 word article that you just wrote?
-The sad reality is most of the readers are going to skim it, at best…
+Most of the readers are going to skim it, at best…

 They’re going to focus on the headline, the titles, the pictures and captions, and a couple of calls to action in the piece.
 That’s where most of the real money from publishing the article will be made.